skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 It's possible to put off the decision until you reach Tantarian at the start of Disc 3.
 Keep in mind that **Path C** and **Combined** are very tight when it comes to the target times, so if you want to keep those options open, then you'll need to play very aggressively up to that point.
 That would end up being a waste of effort if you decide to take one of the other paths, which allow for more slack in game time.

-SO the option of delaying the decision is there, but it's in your interest to settle on a stat path from the start.
+So the option of delaying the decision is there, but it's in your interest to settle on a stat path from the start.

 ##### How are these 6 paths handled in a single playthrough?

 The target times and walkthrough are based on **Path A**, **Path B** and **Lv 1**.
 They form the basis of the playthrough. **Path C** and **Combined** need to complete some extra tasks on top of this, and these detours are outlined in path-specific boxes.
 They include the extra time needed and extra Gil spent, when applicable.

-There are practically no difference until the beginning of Disc 3, and about 95" of the instructions and strategies are uniform across all stat paths.
+There are practically no difference until the beginning of Disc 3, and about 95% of the instructions and strategies are uniform across all stat paths.
 The major branching points are Tantarian and Pandemonium, but the instructions before and after these points are still mostly the same for everyone.
 What you should keep in mind is that there is no need to finish the challenge with time to spare.
 As long as you make it to the end within 12 hours, you're fine.
 Therefore, feel free to take off some of the time pressure on difficult segments by using some of the extra buffer time.
 How much extra time there is depends on which stat path you will follow:

 | Stat path | Detour time | Buffer time |
 |-----------|-------------|-------------|